MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 In this section, you'll complete the VM certificate configuration required by the virtual IoT Edge device.

 Your IoT Hub service and the IoT Edge device are secured with X509 certificates.
-The IoT Edge device must use a root CA certificate issued by the CA that issue the root CA for your IoT Hub service.
-Select the appropriate tab below to complete certificate configuration, based on the root CA type being used by your IoT Hub.
+Both must use a root CA certificate issued by the same CA. Select the appropriate tab below to complete certificate configuration, based on the root CA type being used by your IoT Hub.

 # [Public CA](#tab/public-ca)